EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 $ ldapsearch -x -LLL -H ldap://lcg-bdii.egi.eu:2170
     -b "Mds-Vo-Name=local,o=grid" \
     '(&(objectClass=GlueCE)(GlueCEUniqueID=alex4.nipne.ro*))'
-# Submitting the job, the JOB_ID will be outpute
+# Submitting the job, the JOB_ID will be written on the output
 $ arcsub --jobdescrfile testjob.xrsl --computing-element alex4.nipne.ro
 Job submitted with jobid: gsiftp://alex4.nipne.ro:2811/jobs/....
 # Export JOB_ID to be used for other commands